Mixed Flow Compressor Design Software – AxSTREAM® Platform Overview

 As a fully integrated turbomachine design software platform, the AxSTREAM® platform provides users with the full array of axial and radial compressor design software solutions, whatever the compressible or incompressible working fluid (steam, gas, mixtures, organic fluids, refrigerants, sCO2, combustion products, etc.), across all of the crucial design stages for any number of stages and modules.

 Loss models for profile, secondary, transient and leakages losses can be independently selected for each flow path element from a few standard ones (like Aungier, Wright-Miller, Howell or Lieblein), from some corrected based on SoftInWay Inc experience or even customized as desired by the users.
+Read on for more details about each step of the design process utilizing the AxSTREAM® Platform and take a look at some of our resources below.

 The mixed-flow compressor Preliminary Design procedure is used to create thousands of machine flow path designs from scratch within seconds from a set of boundary conditions, geometrical parameters and constraints to design a number of axial compressor stages followed by any number of centrifugal compressor stages.